 Foster Positive Environments

 Create a cultural environment where our community has a clear understanding about the situations children and youth face coupled with fostering those effective systemic strategies needed to address both the symptoms and the roots of those situations.

-Bring to the Bristol community leading approaches to identifying the needs and priorities of children and youth and meeting those with leading asset and evidenced-based programs, skilled and trained individuals, and effective planning, assessment and continual re-evaluation of priorities and approaches.
+Bring to our communities leading approaches to identifying the needs and priorities of children, youth, and families and meeting those with leading asset and evidenced-based programs, skilled and trained individuals, and effective planning, assessment, and continual re-evaluation of priorities and approaches.